 - For the creamy cilantro dipping sauce

-- 2. If you have whole chicken wings, cut off the wing tips and cut the wings in half at the joint.
+If you’re usign whole chicken wings, cut off the wing tips and cut the wings in half at the joint.
 Discard the wing tips or freeze them for making stock.

-- 3. Place the wings in a large bowl.
-Sprinkle five-spice powder and cayenne on the wings, add a generous pinch or two of salt, and about 15 grinds of black pepper.
+Place the wings in a large bowl.
+Sprinkle the five spice powder and cayenne on the wings, add a generous pinch or two of salt, and about 15 grinds of black pepper.
 Rub the mixture into all the wings until all the rub clings to the chicken.

-- 6. Pile the wings on a platter and serve ‘em hot along with the cold creamy cilantro dipping sauce on the side.
+Pile the wings on a platter and serve ‘em hot along with the cold creamy cilantro dipping sauce on the side.
+Originally published June 5, 2012.

 Recipe Testers Reviews